ssanchezor/GNN-RS/README.md

  ../data/customers.csv
  ../data/transactions_train.csv
  ```

- The following restrictions can be set with this program:
+ The following data filtering actios can be performed with this program:
  - As transaction data spawns from `20-Sep-2018` till `22-Sep-2020`, we can select the temporal range we desire.
 For our models we have selected initial data as `2019-09-22`, so the program will only make use of later dates.
  - Filter by articles with a minimum number of transactions.
 In all our models we have considered items with at least `5` transactions.
  - Filter by customers who have done a minimum number of transactions.
 We have set a minimum of `20` transactions per customer.
  - Finally, we can reduce the size of our dataset by decreasing the number of costumers (in a random manner).
 In our case, we have used an smaller dataset with `10000` customers and a much larger of `80000` customers.

 These restrictions are hardcoded in the program.
 They can be changed at any time to adjust to each scenario:
 ```
 ini_date= "2019-09-22"
 min_trans_per_article=5